Davidsksilva/Davidsksilva/README.md

 As for the technologies I'm currently using while programming in Java:

 - Reactive Java with Vertx, SmallRye Mutiny
+- Spring Boot
 - Quarkus
 - Testing using REST Assured
 - Microservices architecture

-My past experiencies includes:
+My past professional experiencies includes:

 **Frontend**:
 - Web applications development using React with JavasScript/TypeScript
+- Webpack configuration
+-
 - Development of tests using Enzyme and Jest

-**Backend**:
-- Backend services development with Spring Boot
-- Development of tests using JUnit and Mockito
-- Caching using Redis

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/david-kaestle-silva/)!